St. Anne's Episcopal School

 St. Anne's Episcopal School is a private school in Middletown, Delaware.

 The school was founded in 2001 by educators from St. Andrews School in Middletown.
 The school has two classes in grades Pre-K to 8th.
 There is also a preschool.
 The school promotes diversity and gives out 750,000 dollars annually in financial aid.

-St Anne's has a girls field hockey, male and female basketball, male and female soccer, co-ed cross country, boys and girls lacrosse, teams.
-The school currently runs an indoor soccer league.
+St Anne's has a girls field hockey, male and female basketball, male and female soccer, co-ed cross country, boys and girls lacrosse, and girls volleyball teams.
 The school's first headmaster was Harvey Zendt.
 Peter Thayer replaced him in 2008.